kufreu/kufreu.github.io/final/final.md

 The distance between these points is 275 km.
 I found that creating centroids from centroids, essentially finding the mean coordinates of the centriods, rather than just dissolving provides a result closer to the orginal QGIS model.
 The red point in the map above is exactly where distance/direction would be calculated from in the QGIS model if tractsMI was supplied as cbd.
 When creating the function, I both added and forgot a step: I added dissolving which wasn't originally in the model and forgot to make centroids before dissolving.
 Just to be sure, I tested these two models in QGIS to see if there was any diffence in the results and found none.
 ![mean coordinates](images/mean.PNG)
 ![dissolved centroids](images/dissolve.PNG)
 The second model here is what would be replicated in R to create the center point.
-This was the result incorporating these changes in a test to make a centroid from the mean coordinates of the tract centroids.
+This was the result of incorporating these changes in a test to make a centroid from the mean coordinates of the tract centroids.
 ```r
 test <-
   tractsMI %>%